-Our successful public sector representation extends to the U.S. Supreme Court with a 9-0 win.
-The firm represented the State of Mississippi in an antitrust case against LCD manufacturers before the Court of Appeals for the Fifth Circuit and the United States Supreme Court.
-On January 14, 2014, the Supreme Court ruled 9-0 in favor of Mississippi, holding that a state Attorney General’s parens patriae action is not removable to federal court as a mass action under the Class Action Fairness Act.
+Our successful public sector representation extends to the U.S. Supreme Court, with a 9-0 win.
+The firm represented the State of Mississippi in an antitrust case involving LCD manufacturers that was appealed to the Court of Appeals for the Fifth Circuit and the United States Supreme Court.
+On January 14, 2014, the Supreme Court ruled 9-0 in favor of Mississippi, holding that a state attorney general’s parens patriae action is not removable to federal court as a mass action under the Class Action Fairness Act.
 Mississippi ex rel.
 Hood v.
-AU Optronics, 134 S. Ct.
-736 (2014).
-Described by commentators as “Arguably the State AG case of the year.”
-The Supreme Court decision has significant implications for all state Attorneys General by foreclosing defendants in large enforcement actions from removing state cases out of state court to federal court as mass actions, a practice that corporate defendants routinely attempted prior to this decision.
+AU Optronics, 571 U.S. 161 (2014).
+The case was described by commentators as “Arguably the State AG case of the year.”
+The Supreme Court decision has significant implications for all state attorneys general by foreclosing defendants in large enforcement actions from removing state cases to federal court as mass actions, a practice that corporate defendants had routinely attempted prior to this decision.

 Our firm brings a wealth of experience in representing state and governmental entities and a proven record in litigating complex cases.
 The following are some of the cases we have been privileged to work on: